ActuallyBreizhDev/RenLib.Unrpyc/README.md

+# RenLib.Unrpyc (Fork)
+This project is a fork of [unrpyc](https://github.com/CensoredUsername/unrpyc) modified for use my RenLib project (soon open-sourced).
+More details will follow soon.

+** DO NOT USE THIS FORK **
+This fork is modified to be used by RenLib.
+You may still be able to use the scripts just like in the original, but I advise against doing so.
+Use [unrpyc](https://github.com/CensoredUsername/unrpyc) if you want to decompile 'rpyc' files.

+---

+[ORIGNINAL README CONTENT STARTS HERE]

 # Unrpyc, the Ren'Py script decompiler
 [![Python Version][py]][l_py] [![Python Version][renpy]][l_renpy] [![MIT][b_licence]][l_licence] ![Downloads][b_downloads]<br>
 **Unrpyc** is a tool to decompile Ren'Py (http://www.renpy.org) compiled .rpyc script files.
 It will